Legal Solutions

 A breach of contract claim enforces the specific terms of an agreement, while breach of confidence relies on equitable principles that apply even where no contract exists.
 This distinction is important because an obligation of confidence may arise simply from the relationship between the parties or the nature of the information itself.

-In Ontario, written confidentiality clauses are enforceable under contract law principles recognized by the common law and can be supplemented by equitable duties of confidence.
+In Ontario, written confidentiality clauses are enforceable under contract law principles recognised by the common law and can be supplemented by equitable duties of confidence.
 Where an agreement exists, its terms will generally define the limits of confidentiality, but courts can still apply equitable relief where fairness requires it.

 Breach of Confidence vs. Breach of Fiduciary Duty